-For the final part of Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
+For the final part of Intro-to-Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
 Here’s one: When Did Globalization Begin?

-- Lavenda & Schultz module 5, “Background to the Global Political Economy” (475-478) in Anthropology: What Does it Mean to be Human?
+- Lavenda and Schultz module 5, “Background to the Global Political Economy” (475-478) in Anthropology: What Does it Mean to be Human?

 - Charles C. Mann, “The Real Story of Globalization” in The Wall Street Journal (2011).
 Mann is the author of 1493: Uncovering the New World Columbus Created.
 (Hint, Mann’s answer of 1493 is also my preferred answer to “When did globalization begin?”)